CaseyLoftus/cse15l-lab-reports/LabReportWeek5.md

 ./technical/government/About_LSC/fo/fjs
 ```
 * This can be used to the same effect as -empty to find empty files of no size.
+* This is helpful for finding empty files.

 ```
 find ./technical -size -2k